serge-r/docker-hosting/README.md

 [root@centos7 ~]#cd docker-hosting/
 [root@centos7 docker-hosting]#docker build ./ -t docker-hosting
 ```
-Make sure, that building was successfully without any errors, and you have a new image, named docker-hosting.
+Make sure, that building was successfully there is no any errors, and you have a new image, named docker-hosting.
 ```
 [root@centos7 docker-hosting]# docker images REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE